macressler/stackmob-customcode-dev/README.md

 * Log to a file
 * Implement `TwitterService` and `FacebookService`
 * A way to disable error simulations
+* A way to tune error simulations in `DataService`
 * Log to a file (ie provide a `logback.xml` file)
 * More tests obviously